¿Dónde vas a dormir? |

 - For some, you can only have a true pilgrim experience if you stay in public albergues (hostels).
 I will write another post just on albergues, but you should know, at least, that you need your stamped credencial to stay in them and that they operate on a first-come first-served basis, which means you cannot book them in advance.
 An albergue is a basic type of accommodation.
 They usually have big, shared rooms, with literas (bunk beds).
 The number of people per room varies from one albergue to another.
 The prices per night range from €6 to €12.
 Some of them ask for a voluntary donation only.

 - Hostales and pensiones (guesthouses).
 They are usually small family-run businesses, with less services than hotels.
-The rooms might have private bathrooms.
+You’re more likely to find rooms with private bathrooms in this kind of accommodation.

 - Hoteles (hotels).
 In bigger towns you will find a wide range of hotels for all budgets and offering different services.